-Exploration expenses of \$5,716 were incurred during the nine-month period ended May 31, 2018 for compilation work.
+Exploration expenses of \$5,716 were incurred during the year ended August 31, 2018 for compilation work.

 Management however pursues its research to find a partner to continue exploration activities or to find a potential buyer.

 DUVAL - LITHIUM, GOLD, COPPER, NICKEL AND PGE PROJECT